-Prokinetic agents are medications used to address motility issues that arise due to SIBO.
+Prokinetic agents are medications that address motility issues due to SIBO.

 - They increase the frequency of contractions within the small bowel to strengthen the lower esophageal sphincter.

-- They cause the contents of the stomach to move faster, addressing constipation, obstruction, and other dysmotilities.
+- They cause the stomach’s contents to move faster, addressing constipation, obstruction, and other dysmotility.

 Your doctor may prescribe a prokinetic drug to increase gut motility.
 There are, however, some natural prokinetics that you may want to try on your own as well.

 Another natural prokinetic option is the use of Iberogast.
-It consists of nine different herbal extracts which all contribute to a healthier digestion.
-Since it helps alleviate symptoms like stomachache, dyspepsia, bloating, and heartburn, it may be prescribed for other digestive and biliary conditions too.
+It consists of nine different herbal extracts, which all contribute to healthier digestion.
+Since it helps alleviate symptoms like stomachache, dyspepsia, bloating, and heartburn, it may also be prescribed for other digestive and biliary conditions.

-Organic Ginger Root is also known as a help for gut motility, usually in high amounts like 1000 mg.
-It is just important to note though, that ginger is contraindicated for those on blood thinners.
+Organic Ginger Root is also known to help for gut motility, usually in high amounts like 1000 mg.
+It is just important to note, though, that ginger is contraindicated for those on a blood thinner.